chelseadoeleman/weekly-nerd-1819/Article1/Article1.md

 # How to create an accessable and inclusive design.
 For a certain course in the minor webdevelopment I created an website with mostly purely CSS.
 The purpose of this website was to create something fun, unique, crazy and just letting your creativity flow.
 And ofcourse educating yourself in the art that is CSS, which proved to be more difficult than I had originally anticipated.
 While that was all fun and games and I created something I was actually quite proud of, I need touch the subject of UX, accessability and inclusivity.
 Because interaction design is a subject I only briefly touched while I creating this website, but it could be more meaningfull for everybody when diving deeper into these subjects.
+I will try to improve my design with an article of [Smashing Magazine](https://www.smashingmagazine.com/2018/04/designing-accessibility-inclusion/) article as my guideline, about accessibility and inclusion.

 ![Jellyfish](./assets/jellyfish.png)